Let's talk facts and figures

 How would funding a new elementary school affect you?
 Let's talk numbers.

 This is a single purpose bond and will be used only to build a new elementary school, not cover salary increases or operating costs.
-The total payback has been estimated at $45 million.
+The total payback is $42.25 million.

 LPSD was able to lower the construction costs due to the extended timeline for construction.
-If the bond passes, Bear Creek Elementary School will then be converted back to its original function, as a middle school, using district reserve funds.
+If the bond passes, Bear Creek Elementary School will then be converted back to its original middle school design using district reserve funds.
 The construction timeline would follow a more traditional plan, enabling the restoration of Creekside Middle School in 2021 as the new elementary school would be ready for students at the same time.

 Although conventional wisdom suggests that there are several reasons not to pursue a bond this year, the real issues say otherwise.
-The timing of this year's bond proposal could be considered inappropriate due to the superintendent retiring and open board seats on the same November ballot.
-The fact that LPSD has to add portable classrooms at the existing middle school, and some of our elementary schools, is the main reason behind putting the bond on the ballot this November.
+The timing of this year's bond proposal could be considered inappropriate due hiring a new superintendent and open board seats on the same November ballot.
+The fact that LPSD has to add portable classrooms at the existing middle school, and some of our elementary schools, is the main reason behind putting the bond on the ballot.
 The current LPSD administration is also positioned to support the Board of Education in conducting a successful 2019 bond initiative.
 The board is unified around this bond proposal.

 LPSD 38 Comparison of Existing Bond Debt with proposed 2020 Bond